 I have grown up absolutely hating to shop at a store.
 It isn’t everything – just clothes.
 I think it all leads back to when my brother and I had to go school shopping with Mom while in grade school.
 To let you know how long ago that was – credit cards had not been invented yet.
+(That is the truth!!)
 Everything was cash or check.
 There was one clothing store in our little town – locally owned.
 We were so small a town that J.C.
 Penny or Sears didn’t even bother with us.
 We had to drive 50 miles to the nearest Sears store.

 My school shopping trips were always a nightmare with Mom.
 We had to try everything on – something that I despise this very day.
 I would rather go to a store see something that I think would fit and take it home to try on, and if it didn’t fit, go all the way back the store and exchange it for another size.
 Sometimes I would put 50 miles on my car and stand in the exchange line for 20 minutes – and then do it again if the exchange did not fit to avoid just trying them on the dressing room provided.
 Thanks, Mom, for that little piece of neurotic behavior!

 Every time I would come out of the ONE dressing room provided, I knew what I was in for.
 Mom, was able to stretch a dollar so far that she made Scrooge look like Diamond Jim Brady.
 She was always was big on growing room.
-When we would come out of that dressing room, (a curtain not a door), she was on us like stink in a stockyard boot, tugging and pulling the clothes.
-She would put her hand in the waist and pull so we would almost lose our balance just to make sure that there was growing room.
+When we would come out of that dressing room, (a curtain not a door), she was on us like stink on a stockyard boot, tugging and pulling the clothes.
+She would put her hand in the waist of our pants and pull so we would almost lose our balance just to make sure that there was growing room.
 Then she would roll up the cuffs to our jeans to about a three-inch cuff so we wouldn’t outgrow them in the school year.

 As an aside, my brother and I only had two pair of shoes.
 School shoes and Sunday shoes.
 Because we only wore our Sunday shoes on Sunday and holidays they didn’t get as ratty looking as our everyday shoes.
 So then when Mom would examine them, they looked pretty good, although we had likely outgrown them last year.
 We were forced to put those perfectly good shoes on until a shoehorn couldn’t get our feet in them.
 Many the times when we had to take our off our shoes as the service started to relieve the pinch.
-A few times when we couldn’t get our shoes back on without that shoehorn little brother and I marched out of the church in our stocking feet with our shoes in our hands.
+A few times when we couldn’t get our shoes back on without that shoehorn, little brother and I marched out of the church in our stocking feet with our shoes in our hands.
 I didn’t realize it until much later but maybe it was a Freudian response for mother embarrassing us in each school shopping endeavor.

 But now, back to trying on the shoes for the school shopping caper.